karanjaE/todos_graphql-api/ARTICLE.md

   end
 end
 ```
-Now if you run the tests again everything should pass.
+When we run the tests again, everything should pass.

 Now before we move any further, you may have noticed an exclamation sign before  the type definition and are probably wondering what it means.
-Well, it simply means that that field is required and can therefore bot be empty.
-We'll get to see it in action when dealing with [mutations]().
+Well, it simply means that that field is required and can therefore not be empty.
+We'll get to see it in action when dealing with mutations.

 Let's move on and add the item type.
 As usual, we first test.

 ```ruby
 # spec/graphql/types/item_type_spec.rb